mlong01/comp116-mlong/README.txt

     (hostname + domain name) that are in this PCAP set.
 Describe your methodology.

+	In Wireshark under the Statistics menu, there's an option called 'Address Resolution' that produces plaintext mapping IPs to domains - I copied and pasted the contents into a file called iplist.txt

 ~~ General Questions ~~
 19. How did you verify the successful username-password pairs?